pearcej/pearcej.github.io/csc236/index.md

     - Continue [T08: Planets, Big O, and Θ](https://docs.google.com/document/d/15N7e0K0UgfXL7dAqrsq3A2GO2CGM3dN6Hcc7t5T7eDg/edit?usp=sharing)
   - Outside of class:
     - Continue [L05: Parity](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q/edit?usp=sharing) by coming with additional questions by Friday, September 27, 2019.
 Full completion due on Monday, September 30, 2019.
     - Announcement: There will be a reading quiz on Friday, September 27, 2019 on Sections 3.10-3.22 of [Problem Solving with Algorithms and Data Structures using C++](https://runestone.academy/runestone/books/published/cppds/index.html).
-Be sure to use the book cppds,  the course csc236-DS-F19, and a login using your Berea email and username.
+Be sure to use our course csc236-DS-F19, and a login using your Berea email and username.

 ## Day 15: Monday, September 23, 2019
   - Before class: Complete all work due before class today (see list from last time)